kamarov-therussiantank/TankTroubleAddons-Custom-texture-packs/README.md

 # Custom TankTrouble Texturepacks
 This repository is dedicated to TankTroubleAddons extension.
 It contains a collection of unique textures.
 Since the extension provides functions that gives us accessibility to the textures that are built in the extension, and accessibility to custom textures.
+Textures are located in the [Archive](https://github.com/kamarov-therussiantank/custom-tanktrouble-texturepacks/raw/refs/heads/main/classic-light-texturepack.zip).

 # How to install/load custom textures